We compare prices from 31 trusted van insurance providers, including:

 Does flatbed van insurance cover tools as standard?

-Be aware that insurance providers will often require you to take certain security measures, and most won’t cover your tools if you leave them in the van overnight.
-Check the details of the policy so you know what you need to do.
+Be aware that insurance providers will often require you to take certain security measures for your cover to be valid.
+This includes not leaving equipment in the van overnight.

-What else do I need to know about flatbed van insurance?
+What else should I consider when looking at flatbed van insurance?

-If you’ve modified your van in any way – by changing the bodywork, engine or exhaust – you’ll also need to make that clear.
-That’s because it could be seen as an added risk and could therefore affect the price of your premium.
+- If you’ve modified your van in any way – by changing the bodywork, engine or exhaust – you’ll also need to make that clear.

-If you have more than one work van to insure, you could get a better deal and cut down on your admin time by choosing fleet insurance.
-This type of insurance allows you to cover multiple vans or trucks under the same policy, normally even if they are different makes and models.
+- If you have more than one work van to insure, you could get a better deal and save time by choosing fleet insurance.
+This allows you to cover multiple vans or trucks under the same policy, normally even if they’re different makes and models.

 Can I get temporary insurance for a flatbed truck?

-Yes, if you don’t want to insure your flatbed truck for a full year, you can find short-term van cover instead.
-Temporary insurance could cover you for as little as one hour, up to 28 days.
+You can get temporary short-term van cover that could cover you for as little as one hour, up to 28 days.

-Bear in mind though that it’s a legal requirement to have insurance for your flatbed truck, even if you’re not driving it for a while, unless you officially declare it as off the road with a Statutory Off Road Notification (SORN).
+Bear in mind though that it’s a legal requirement to have insurance for your flatbed truck, even if you’re not driving it for a while.
+That's unless you officially declare it as off the road with a Statutory Off Road Notification (SORN).